 The MAC entity shall restart retxBSR-Timer upon reception of a grant for transmission of new data on any UL-SCH.

 All triggered BSRs other than Pre-emptive BSR may be cancelled when the UL grant(s) can accommodate all pending data available for transmission but is not sufficient to additionally accommodate the BSR MAC CE plus its subheader.
-All BSRs other than Pre-emptive BSR triggered prior to MAC PDU assembly shall be cancelled when a MAC PDU is transmitted, regardless of LBT failure indication from lower layers, and this PDU includes a Long or Short BSR MAC CE which contains buffer status up to (and including) the last event that triggered a BSR prior to the MAC PDU assembly.
+All BSRs other than Pre-emptive BSR triggered prior to MAC PDU assembly shall be cancelled when a MAC PDU is transmitted and this PDU includes a Long or Short BSR MAC CE which contains buffer status up to (and including) the last event that triggered a BSR prior to the MAC PDU assembly.
 A Pre-emptive BSR shall be cancelled when a MAC PDU is transmitted and this PDU includes the corresponding Pre-emptive BSR MAC CE.

 NOTE 3: MAC PDU assembly can happen at any point in time between uplink grant reception and actual transmission of the corresponding MAC PDU.
 BSR and SR can be triggered after the assembly of a MAC PDU which contains a BSR MAC CE, but before the transmission of this MAC PDU.
 In addition, BSR and SR can be triggered during MAC PDU assembly.